gitname/react-gh-pages/README.md

     >
     > Under the hood, the `predeploy` script will build a distributable version of the React app and store it in a folder named `build`.
 Then, the `deploy` script will push the contents of that folder to the `gh-pages` branch of the GitHub repository.

     GitHub Pages will automatically detect that files have been pushed to the `gh-pages` branch of the GitHub repository.
-Once it detects that, it will begin serving those files — in this case, the distributable version of the React app — to anyone that visits the URL I specified in Step 4; i.e. the app's base URL.
+Once it detects that, it will begin serving those files — in this case, the distributable version of the React app — to anyone that visits the `homepage` URL you specified in Step 4.

-    **That's it!** The React app is now accessible at its base URL: https://gitname.github.io/react-gh-pages :rocket:
+**That's it!** The React app has been deployed to GitHub Pages! :rocket:

+At this point, the React app is accessible to anyone who visits the `homepage` URL you specified in Step 4.
+For example, the React app I deployed is accessible at https://gitname.github.io/react-gh-pages.

 ### 8. (Optional) Commit the React app's **source code** to the `master` branch